-SA 25

-Land west of Selsfield Road, Ardingly

-SHELAA: 832 Settlement: Ardingly

-Gross Site Area (ha): (ha): 5.17 Number of Units: 70 dwellings 3

-Description: Hous sing allocation with on site pub lic open sp ace.

-Ownership: Priva Private land owner

-Current Use: Gree enfield/parking for Indicativ ve Phasing: 6 to 10

-shov showground

-Delivery Land Land owner has confirmed intent to bring the site forward for development.
+SA 25 Land west of Selsfield Road, Ardingly SHELA AA: 832 Se ttlement: Ardingly Gross Site Area (h 1a): 5.17 Number of Units: 70 35 dwe l llings Description: Housing allocation Housing allocation with on site public open space.
+Ownership: Private land owner Private land owner Current Use: Greenfield/parking Greenfield/parking for Indicative Phasing: 6 to 10 showground Delivery Land owner has confirmed intent to bring the site forward for Mechanisms: development.

-Mechanisms:

-• To deliver a sympathetic and well integrated extension to the village of Ardingly informed by a landscape led masterplan, which respects the High Weald AONB and the setting of nearby heritage assets.
+To deliver a sympathetic and well integrated extension to the village of Ardingly informed by a landscape led masterplan, which conserves and ehances the landscape character of the High Weald AONB and the setting of nearby heritage assets.

-- Respect the distinctive character of the village and the existing settlement pattern. - Orientate development to positively address existing and proposed areas of open space. - Orientate development to have a positive edge to all site boundaries andto the adjacent recreation ground, facilitated by and including the removal of the existing bundproviding a focal point for the development where sensitively designed higher density housing could be located; close boarded fencing should be avoided where visible from outside the site. - Provide a permeable layout and seek to enhance the connectivity of the site with Ardingly village and existing PRoW.
+- Locate the development at the eastern end of the open land between the South of England Showground and the Recreation Ground, fronting onto Selsfield Road.
+The proposed development should include strategic landscaping at its western end. - Respect the distinctive character of the village and the existing settlement pattern. - Orientate development to positively address existing and proposed areas of open space. - Orientate development to have a positive edge to all site boundaries and to the adjacent recreation ground, facilitated by and including the removal of the existing bund providing a focal point for the development where sensitively designed higher density housing could be located; close boarded fencing should be avoided where visible from outside the site. - Provide a permeable layout and enhance the connectivity of the site with Ardingly village and existing PRoW.

-Undertake a Landscape and Visual Impact Assessment (LVIA) to inform the site layout, capacity and mitigation requirements, in order to conserve and enhance the landscape of the High Weald AONB, and minimise impacts on its special qualities, as set out in the High Weald AONB Management Plan.
+- Undertake a Landscape and Visual Impact Assessment (LVIA) to inform the site layout,

-- Retain and substantially enhance existing trees and hedgerows incorporating them into the landscape structure and layout of the development and reinstate the historic field boundary through the centre of the site adjacent to the area of open space, with native species-rich hedgerow and native trees, incorporating the existing mature tree. - Incorporate retained landscape features into a strong new landscape setting, containing the new housing and limiting the impact on the wider landscape. - Protect and enhance the character and amenity of existing PRoW which runs along the northern and southern boundaries and provide connections from the new development.
+- capacity and mitigation requirements, in order to conserve and enhance the landscape of the High Weald AONB, and minimise impacts on its special qualities, as set out in the High Weald AONB Management Plan. - Retain and substantially enhance existing trees and hedgerows incorporating them into the landscape structure and layout of the development and reinstate the historic field boundary through the centre of the site adjacent to the area of open space to the west, with native species-rich hedgerow and native trees, incorporating the existing mature Oak tree. - Incorporate retained landscape features into a strong new landscape setting, containing the new housing and limiting the impact on the wider landscape. - Protect and enhance the character and amenity of existing PRoW which run along the northern and southern boundaries and provide connections from the new development.

-• In consultation with the Local Planning Authority, address requirements for suitably managed open space and equipped children's playspace, either on-site or by financial contribution to upgrade existing adjacent facilities.
+In consultation with the Local Planning Authority, address requirements for suitably managed open space and equipped children's playspace, either on-site or by financial contribution to upgrade existing adjacent facilities.

-- Provide appropriate design, layout and landscaping mitigation to protect the rural setting of the adjacent Ardingly Conservation Area and nearby listed St Peter's Church (Grade I) and the listed group which surrounding the Church (Grade II); ensure development is not dominant in views from within the conservation area and the setting of the listed buildings. - Retain the western end of the site as an undeveloped area of public open space in order to protect the rural setting of these assets and maintain seperation of the two historic cores of the village. - Archaeological pre-determination evaluation and appropriate mitigation may be required and a geophysical survey shall be undertaken, the results of which will identify appropriate archaeological mitigation.
+- Provide appropriate design, layout and landscaping mitigation to protect the rural setting of the adjacent Ardingly Conservation Area and nearby listed St Peter's Church (Grade I) and the listed group which surroundsing the Church (Grade II); ensure development is not dominant in views from within the conservation area and the setting of the listed buildings. - Retain the western end of the site as an undeveloped area of public open space in order to protect the rural setting of these assets and maintain seperation of the two historic cores of the village. - Establish the need for Archaeological pre-determination evaluation and appropriate mitigation and undertake a geophysical survey shall be undertaken, the results of which will identify appropriate archaeological mitigation.